-But if you’re among this year’s visitors planning to travel by road – whether to visit the country or merely pass through – then it is important to know the differences between driving in the UK and in its near-neighbour.
+If you’re among this year’s visitors who will be driving in France – whether to visit the country or pass through – then it’s important to know the differences between driving in the UK and France.

 What you need to have with you